pndaproject/pnda-guide/provisioning/server-cluster/CREATE.md

 #### Install CLI dependencies

 On the client machine, install the pip packages required by the CLI.
+Navigate to the folder containing the pnda-cli repository, then run the following commands:

 ```
 cd cli